Treatment for Bunion and Metatarsophalangeal Joint Pain that is not responding to conservative care

 You have to do something with your bunion because now it is more than a problem of your toe

 A bunion is also referred to as hallux valgus in the medical community.
-The Latin name describes the problems of your big toe “hallux’, with a “valgus” a deformity which is pushing the toe away from the foot at the joint.
+The Latin name describes the problems of your big toe “hallux’, with a “valgus” a deformity that is pushing the toe away from the foot at the joint.
 See the x-ray to the left, or, as mentioned above, look down at your foot.
-Your own x-ray maybe worse than our example.
+Your own x-ray may be worse than our example.